Vintage Halloween greeting card from the USA, circa 1940

 Samhain was a complex festival of great importance to the Gaelic peoples, who recognised the importance of balancing the intertwining forces of existence: darkness and light, night and day, cold and heat, death and life.
 The Celtic year was divided into only two seasons: the light and the dark.
 Samhain was particularly important because it celebrated not only the coming of the dark season but also the start of the Celtic New Year.
 The most magically potent time of Samhain was its eve, called Oidhche Shamhna, when huge feasts were prepared and great bonfires (in Gaelic the ‘tine cnámh’ or bone fire) lit by Druid priests.
 People and their livestock would walk between two bonfires as a cleansing ritual, and the bones of slaughtered livestock were cast into its flames.
 Personal prayers were also thrown into the fire and gifts offered up in thanksgiving for the harvest.
 It was also believed that the boundaries between the living world and the Otherworld were weakened at Samhain, allowing the dead to return to the places where they had lived.
 Villagers put out offerings of food and drink for their dead, set places at their tables and left their windows, doors and gates unlocked to give them free passage into their homes.
 Divination of the events of the coming year was another highlight of Samhain and hazelnuts were often used to foretell the future along with apple peels, which were thrown over the shoulder to reveal the initial of future spouses’ names.

+the stuff of nightmares.
 A traditional Irish turnip jack-o'-lantern from the early 20th century.
-Scary, isn't it?
-Photographed at the Museum of Country Life, Ireland.
+Museum of Country Life, Ireland.
+Photo credit: Rannpháirtí anaithnid

-With Christianisation, Samhain was integrated into the Catholic calendar of festivals from at least the 8th century to become Hallowmas, or All Saints' Day, when the dead who had been canonized that year were honoured.
-November 2nd became All Souls Day, when prayers were offered to the souls of newly departed and those waiting in Purgatory for entry into Heaven.
+With Christianisation, Samhain was integrated into the Catholic calendar of festivals from at least the 8 th century to become Hallowmas, or All Saints' Day, when the dead who had been canonised that year were honoured.
+November 2 nd became All Souls Day, when prayers were offered to the souls of newly departed and those waiting in Purgatory for entry into Heaven.

 While the celebration of Halloween has waned in England and Ireland with the passing centuries, in America it has been reborn - in fact, if it weren’t for the Americans taking up the baton with such gusto, the secular festival might have died out altogether.
 Halloween arrived in America with the first of the Irish and Scottish Catholic colonists.
 It quickly grew in popularity, probably because it coincided so neatly with the end of the summer harvest.
 The jack-o’-lantern was changed from a turnip to a pumpkin, because of its plentifulness in American harvests, and divination was conducted with walnut shells rather than hazelnuts.
 Trick-or-treating and guising also remained popular customs.
 After the 1930’s, the commercialisation of American Halloween began in earnest, with the first mass-produced costumes appearing in stores around this time, along with specialised candies and party decorations.
 The American celebration of Halloween has had a huge impact on how the event is observed in other countries, and its influence has largely eclipsed the more traditional and beautiful pagan elements.
 Very popular in many parts of East Asia, in Australia and New Zealand the coincidence of Halloween with the season of spring has robbed the festival of its most important traditional meaning and is barely observed.
 However, there is still something in the celebration of Halloween for all of us: a time to give thanks for the year past, a time to remember departed loved ones, a celebration of the bond among all people and a sense of community and belonging.